nataburdyey/photo-album-coding-challenge/README.md

 # My Photo Album React App

 This is a web application that allows users to find and assemble a collection of stock image photographs into an album in a fast and intuitive way.

-Users can then save, print, or download their album for future use.
+## To Run Local Build
+`npm run dev`
+`npx tailwindcss -i ./src/index.css -o ./dist/output.css --watch`

 ## Key Functionality
 - [x] Display gallery of stock photos from the Sling Academy API.